venicegeo/bf-docs/docs/userguide/index.md

 > __Note:__ Dates should be entered in `YYYY-MM-DD` format, e.g., `2017-07-04`.

-Make any necessary adjustments to the imagery source, cloud cover, and date range, and then click on the _Search for Imagery_ button to execute a search using the selected filtering criteria:
+Make any necessary adjustments to the imagery source, cloud cover, and date range, and then click the _Search for Imagery_ button to execute a search using the selected filtering criteria:

 ![screenshot](images/0002_catalog_search_criteria.png)

 After a moment, footprints of the scenes found in the catalog should render on the map.
 You can readjust the filtering criteria and re-execute the search as many times as you need:

 ![screenshot](images/0003_catalog_search_results.png)

-### 4. Click on a Scene's Footprint to Bring up Metadata and a Preview
+### 4. Click a Scene's Footprint to Bring up Metadata and a Preview

-> __Note__: If the full-color preview does not load on the map, please contact the Beachfront team for technical support.
+> __Note__: If the full-color preview does not load on the map, please contact
+> the Beachfront team for technical support.

 ![screenshot](images/0004_select_scene.png)